adphi-lp/adphi-www/docpad/src/render/rush.html.md

 <br />

 <a name="saturday"></a>
-## Saturday, September 3rd
+## Saturday, September 2nd

 <br />

-#### 12:30pm-1:00pm: Hot Crosswalk Buns (77 Mass Ave)
+#### 12:30pm-1:00pm: Hot Crosswalk Buns

 Hot buns!
 Hot buns!
 Come and get your hot buns!

-#### 12:30pm-2:00pm: Cannolis, Pastries, and Other Treats
+#### 12:30pm-2:00pm: Infinite Sushi

-Cannolis are a staple of any <a href="http://www.modernpastry.com/">Modern</a> diet, and we've got em!
-Lots.
-Of.
-Them.

-#### 2:00pm-4:00pm: Video Game Tournament

-We've got the only two things that you need for rush and life: food and games.
-Come to ADPhi and kick off rush the right way by engorging inane amounts of food and binging on games all day.
+Literally.

-#### 4:00pm-6:00pm: Puzzle Hunt
+#### 2:00pm-4:00pm: Puzzle Hunt

 MIT students solve problems.
 How to achieve nuclear fission, how to connect 7 billion people at one time, and how to put a car on a dome.
 Let's relax and solve some slightly easier ones while drinking smoothies!

+#### 4:00pm-6:00pm: Hot Tub and House Tours

+Nuff said.

-#### 6:00pm-7:00pm: The Original Steak and Lobster
+#### 6:00pm-7:00pm: The Original Steak &amp; Lobster

-50 years have passed since the inception of our famous Steak & Lobster dinner, oft stolen but never done justice.
+50 years have passed since the inception of our famous Steak &amp; Lobster dinner, often stolen but never done justice.
 Come and partake in an MIT tradition, our semicentennnial dinner; mountains of steak, lobster, and bibs will be included!

-#### 7:30pm-9:00pm: Comedian
+#### 7:30pm-9:00pm: Casino Royale

-Have a penchant for humour?
-No?
-Then come to ADPhi and come enjoy one of Boston's best improv comedians, we guarantee you won't make it out without at least a snicker. *note: those with a sense of humour are also welcome
+1. Poker
+2. Prizes
+3. ???
+4. Profit

-#### 10:00pm-1:00am: Underground Capture the Flag
+#### 10:00pm-1:00am: Underground CTF

-As the perennial torchbearer of traditions during rush, ADPhi is proud to present yet another rendition of our infamous, campus-wide capture-the-flag game.
-Run through tunnels and stairs with hundreds of your classmates in MIT's biggest event.
+Lobby 7 at 10PM.

-#### 1:00am-3:00am: Infinite Crepes
+#### 1:00am-3:00am: Smoothies and Crepes

-Where do all these crepes come from?
-How are we able to have infinite crepes given finite resources, means of production, and space?
-The world may never know.

 <br />

 <a name="sunday"></a>
-## Sunday, September 4th
+## Sunday, September 3rd

 <br />

-#### 11:00am-1:00pm: Lunch
+#### 11:00am-12:00pm: Lunch

-Wake up with a brunch served by our personal chef!

-#### 12:30pm-3:00pm: X-treme Trampolining
+#### 12:00pm-2:30pm: X-treme Trampolining

 Come explore your fetish for extremities by trampolining everywhere, from the walls lined with trampolines to the infinite expanse beneath you which you can jump on forever.

-#### 3:00pm-5:00pm: Pirate Battle on the Charles
+#### 3:00pm-5:00pm: Soccer

-We all came to MIT for one reason: to become pirates.
-Bring your wooden leg and annoying bird and we'll supply you with a boat, some booty, and enough water power to take down a frigate.
+Not football.

+#### 6:00pm-7:00pm: Dinner

 #### 7:00pm-10:00pm: Indoor Skydiving

 We wish we could throw you off a plane, but we've got the next best thing: a 150 mph wind tunnel for you to perpetually fall in.

-#### 11:00pm-1:00am: IHOP Run
+#### 11:00pm-1:00am: Midnight IHOP

 There's a reason its open 24/7.
-Let's go find out why!

 <br />

 <a name="monday"></a>
-## Monday, September 5th
+## Monday, September 4th

 <br />

-#### 10:00am-11:00am: Free Coffee, Free Tea
+#### 10:00am-11:00am: Alpha Go

-Too early?
-Yes.
-Coffee and tea will fix that right up.
+I, for one, welcome our go-playing overlords.

-#### 12:00pm-1:00am: Lunch
+#### 11:00am-12:00pm: Lunch

-Wake up with a brunch served by our personal chef!

-#### 1:00pm-5:00pm: Paintball
+#### 12:00pm-4:00pm: Paintball

 Alas, blessed and cursed be those who cannot be the hero of a Battlefield-like narrative.
 Luckily we have the next best thing: a game of paintball for you to dominate and be the true hero that this country deserves.

-#### 5:00pm-6:00pm: Facetious Fraternity Fun: LN2 Ice Cream
+#### 5:00pm-6:00pm: LN2 Ice Cream

 Do you want to dip foods into liquid nitrogen?
-Come to ADPhi and be immersed in an MIT winter kingdom.
+Come to ADPhi and be immersed in an MIT-type winter kingdom.

-#### 6:00pm-7:00am: Dinner
+#### 6:00pm-7:00pm: Dinner

-Hungry?
-Of course!
-Come fix that with a lot of tasty food prepared by our house's own chef!

-#### 7:00pm-9:00pm: Rock Climbing
+#### 7:00pm-9:00pm: Central Rock Climbing

 Those biceps aren't gonna grow themselves.
-Join us and lets solve some bouldering puzzles together!
+Join us and lets solve some bouldering and top roping puzzles together!

-#### 10:00pm-1:00am: ADPhi Presents: Hyperthermia
+#### 10:00pm-1:00am: Paris, 1927

-The parties at ADPhi don’t stop for classes.
-End the summer with classic energy-infused mocktails and pump some adrenaline into the dance floor with dope beats provided by DJ Pharaoh and DJ Pool.
-Then take a chill pill and relax over some great party games, win some money in prize poker, or even sing your heart out at karaoke.
-Oh, and of course plenty of savory party food will be provided to maintain sustenance throughout this epic night.
+Indulge in the finer things in life: enjoy some live jazz, billiards, and our infinity table.

 <br />

 <a name="tuesday"></a>
-## Tuesday, September 6th
+## Tuesday, September 5th

 <br />

-#### 10:00am-11:00am: Free Coffee, Free Tea

-Too early?
-Yes.
-Coffee and tea will fix that right up.

-#### 12:00pm-1:00am: Lunch
+#### 12:00pm-1:00pm: Lunch

-Wake up with a brunch served by our personal chef!

-#### 1:00pm-3:00pm: Kayaking on the Charles

-Few things in life compare with the breathtakingly gorgeous scenery that a tootle on the Charles gives you.
-Come and kayak from sunny light to the onset of sunset.
+#### 1:00pm-4:00pm: Codzilla Speedboat

+A thrill a minute as you scream across the Boston Harbor at up to 40 MPH, with a few hairpin turns and 360-degree spins thrown in for evil measure.

-#### 3:00pm-5:00pm: Pokemon, Puppies, and Paint Bar
+#### 3:00pm-5:00pm: Board Games

-Still remember pokemon go?
-We don't!
-(But our rush chair deployed some lure modules anyway).
-Want to learn how to paint like a fraternity brother?
-Us too!
-Oh, and we also have puppies.
+Come play some board games with the brothers of Alpha Delta Phi!

+#### 5:00pm-6:00pm: Dinner

-#### 6:00pm-9:00pm: Batting Cages and Mini Golf
+#### 6:00pm-9:00pm: Batting Cages &amp; Mini Golf

-Ever been pressured by your dad to play baseball or golf?
-If so then good news, we've kept the fun parts of the classic American sports and gotten rid of the old boring ones.
+We've kept the fun parts of the classic American sports and gotten rid of the old boring ones.

 #### 9:00pm-11:00pm: Chicken and Waffles

-Chicken + Waffles.
-Nugh Said.
-Swing by and grab some!
+What more is there left to say?

 <br />

 <a name="wednesday"></a>
-## Wednesday, September 7th
+## Wednesday, September 6th

 <br />

-#### 9:00am-11:00am: Free Coffee, Free Tea
+#### 9:00am-11:00am: Brunch

-Too early?
-Yes.
-Coffee and tea will fix that right up.

-#### 12:00pm-1:00am: Lunch

-Wake up with a brunch served by our personal chef!

-#### 6:00pm-8:00pm: Alumni Networking Dinner (Invite Only)
+#### 6:00pm-7:00pm: Alumni Networking Dinner

 Come talk to our alums and gain valuable connections and advice to go along with your great meal.

 Invite only.

 #### 8:00pm-9:00pm: Boba Tea

-Come and debate the only important question with the food scholars of ADPhi: are you supposed to eat the jellies in boba or not?

 <br />

 <a name="thursday"></a>
-## Thursday, September 8th
+## Thursday, September 7th

 <br />

-#### 7:00pm-8:30pm: Sumo Wrestling Grillout
+#### 7:00pm-8:30pm: Grillout at ADP

-School is hard!
-We all study too much!
-Come relax with ADPhi and let us enjoy the summer while it is still here!
-Summa Wrestling included.
-Oh, and if you want to still talk physics, we definitely got you covered.
+Enjoy the grilled flesh of vegetable eating organisms.

 #### 8:30pm-10:00pm: Cafe Thursday